 If you’re planning a trivia night and trying to create a good schedule, it is VERY important that you keep the trivia moving quickly.
 If your trivia goes way over time or takes an hour to do two rounds of questions, your organization is in trouble of a majority of your players never returning again.
 In addition to keeping the event moving, here are some tips to keep your players coming back to your fundraiser over and over again.

-Trivia Night Fundraiser Tip 1: Don’t Charge People Anything to Challenge the Judges at Your Trivia Night
+Trivia Night Fundraiser Tip 1: Don’t Charge People Anything to Challenge the Judges

-If you are asking trivia night questions that are getting challenged often, you don't have good trivia questions.
+If you are asking questions that are getting challenged often, you don't have good questions.
 And if that is the case, you should suffer the consequences of challenge after challenge.
 That is the feedback you are getting from the crowd: your questions are unclear or your research was plain wrong.

 Trivia Night Fundraiser Tip 4: Test Your Audio and Visual Equipment MULTIPLE Times BEFORE the Event